Livioni/livioni.github.io/_pages/about.md

 ---

-Submitted to IEEE Transactions on Service Computing (Major Revision)
+Submitted to IEEE Transactions on Service Computing (CCF-A) (Major Revision)

 ---